 - Perform first aid, like cleaning a cut, bandaging, or giving the appropriate medication you carried.
 Call your child’s pediatrician for information on the steps to take if you are uncertain or for information when you know the best way to treat the injury.
 A conversation with a pediatrician will help you lookout for signs that a layperson might not notice without professional guidance.

 - Organize transportation of the child if the injury requires medical assistance after first aid.
-If the injuries are not life threatening, go to the nearest hospital in your insurance network or call your insurance company if you are unsure which hospitals are covered.
+If the injuries are not life threatening, go to the urgent care near me in your insurance network or call your insurance company if you are unsure which hospitals are covered.
 A representative will direct you to a doctor or specialist that the company recognizes in the area.
 For life-threatening injuries, call emergency services to come and stabilize the child and evacuate to a hospital.
 You can pay for the treatment with your money and pursue an insurance reimbursement later.
 Ensure that you keep all the receipts.

 - Buy medication at a licensed pharmacy and not any outlet at a store.
 There are counterfeit drugs in circulation, so the safest place to buy is a licensed pharmacy.
 You can inquire from an embassy or consulate about licensed stores if you are not sure.